Teachers and students rely on the RACE or RACES writing strategies to construct high-quality answers using text evidence.

 6. Offer visuals for easy reference

 Hang visual references in your classroom and encourage students to refer to them.
 Posters make great visual representations hanging in the classroom.
 Anchor charts can be developed as a class or in small groups.
-Students can use the RACE/RACES bookmarks as references taped to notebooks or desks.
-Students may benefit from receiving multiple copies of the bookmark references to be kept in notebooks at school and at home.

 7. Think about pacing and reviewing